ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/guides/unit-testing.md

 In this guide we will see how you can run basic unit tests for a Strapi application using a testing framework.

 ::: tip
-In this example we will use [Jest](https://jestjs.io/) Testing Framework with a focus on simplicity and [Supertest](https://github.com/visionmedia/supertest) Super-agent driven library for testing node.js HTTP servers using a fluent API
+在这个例子中 we will use [Jest](https://jestjs.io/) Testing Framework with a focus on simplicity and [Supertest](https://github.com/visionmedia/supertest) Super-agent driven library for testing node.js HTTP servers using a fluent API
 :::